kuberlab/docs/docs/Tutorials/openvino.md

-This tutorial is a walk through an end-to-end AI project creating a face detection and recognition application in the kibernetika.ai platform.
+This tutorial is a walk through an end-to-end AI project creating a face detection and recognition application in **Kibernetika**.
 We will begin by selecting data sets creating a project and selecting models, setting up the infrastructure, training those models, and completing by re-training for future proofing.

 Before we begin, let’s first address that there are two main steps to this project - face detection and face recognition.
 First, to detect that A face actually exists in the image and, second, to then recognize a specific face.
 Face detection includes Pnet, Rnet, and ONet neural nets to define face boundary boxes on a picture.